-A flood work is typically a barrage, causeway, cutting, embankment or levee that is positioned on, or near, a river estuary or lake or on a floodplain (an area of low-lying ground next to a water source).
+A flood work is typically a barrage, causeway, cutting, embankment, levee, building pad or below ground channel that is positioned on or near a river, estuary, or lake, or on a declared floodplain (under Clause 252, Water Management (General) Regulations).

 Flood works are likely to influence the flow of water to or from a water source, or the distribution or flow of floodwater after heavy rain.

-If you are a large water user such as an irrigation corporation or government entity, you can apply for a flood work approval via the Department of Planning and Environment - Water website.
+- Large water users, such as an irrigation corporation or government entity, can apply for a flood work approval via the Department of Planning and Environment website.

 How we regulate unauthorised flood works

-Under the Water Management Act 2000, any flood work that is constructed or modified either without an approval or outside of the conditions of an approval is non-compliant.
+Under the Water Management Act 2000, any flood work constructed or modified either without an approval or outside of the conditions of an approval is non-compliant (unless an exemption applies).

-- work closely with the Improving Floodplain Connections Program, that is focused on bringing unapproved flood works in the northern Basin into compliance with the requirements of floodplain management plans.
-Access more information about this program on The Department of Planning and Environment - Water’s website.
+- work closely with the Improving Floodplain Connections Program to bring unapproved flood works in the northern Basin into compliance with the requirements of floodplain management plans

-- respond to reports of non-compliance from the community or intelligence led campaigns and act when we find unauthorised flood works that divert water from important cultural or environmental assets, including significant impacts on water users' access to water.
+- respond to reports of non-compliance from the community or intelligence led campaigns, and if safe to do so, act when we find unauthorised flood works that divert water from important cultural or environmental assets, including significant impacts on water users' access to water

 - act when we find unauthorised flood works without approval, as well as flood works that are constructed or modified in a way that is in breach of the terms and/or conditions of the approval.